juanantonio284/notes_on_writing/miscellaneous/peer_review_rubric.md

   to a desire from the production team to actually correct problems in a timely fashion.
 But, for some reason (arrogance), the peer-review process does not require PhDs to explain their criticisms ...
-* Yes, journals provide ethical guidelines for reviewers.
-Yes, journals are very "selective" as to whom they allow to become a reviewer.
-But how many journals actually have (or enforce) standards for communication?
+* Yes, journals are very "selective" as to whom they allow to become a reviewer; yes, journals provide guidelines for reviewers.
+But selection of reviewers is related to knowledge of the subject matter, and it seems guidelines are mostly abstract.
+How many journals actually have (and enforce) standards and procedures for communication?
-* This tool can help reviewers too: when authors respond to comments, reviewers have to deal with those responses (in some way or another); so if the first batch of comments is clear and well-organized, the responses will be clear and well-organized and the reviewer can also save time and energy
+* This tool can help reviewers too: at some point reviewers have to deal with author's responses; so if the first batch of reviewer comments is clear and well-organized, the author's responses will be clear and well-organized.
+Thus the reviewer can also save time and energy
-* A tool such as this might also increase anonymity in a positive sense (it would make it more difficult to trace the writing style to a specific person, nationality, or group/institution)
+* A tool such as this might also increase anonymity in a positive sense (it would make it more difficult to trace the writing style to a specific nationality or person)
 * A tool such as this might facilitate gathering data: journals would only need to take a few more steps to be able to collect general statistics.
-For example, what are the most common errors that reviewers are finding in submitted manuscripts (grammar, missing citations, expected topics missing from sections, etc)?
+It would be simple to answer questions such as "what are the most common errors that reviewers are finding in submitted manuscripts (grammar, missing citations, expected topics missing from sections, etc)"?

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->